America Needs a Federal Law Protecting Abortion Rights Now

 In 1992, under the Planned Parenthood v.
 Casey decision, the “undue burden” measure replaced the more rigorous "strict scrutiny" standard established under the Roe v.
 Wade decision.
 The standard recognized a state’s interest in the preservation of potential life but added that such pursuit cannot place “a substantial obstacle in the path of a woman's choice” and further specified that "unnecessary health regulations that have the purpose or effect of presenting a substantial obstacle to a woman seeking an abortion impose an undue burden on the right."
 Despite this language, the court has allowed states to impose regulations such as waiting periods and parental consent rules for minors but never a pre-viability ban on abortion—until recently.
 In 2021, the largest volume of abortion restrictions on record were introduced.
 Those restrictions come in many forms and limited access to abortion at all stages of pregnancy.
 A total of 561 restrictions were introduced by all but three states.
 Of the restrictions introduced, over 100 were enacted into law.
 The scope of limitations has also expanded and many qualify as an abortion ban; including total bans, trigger bans, reason bans and gestational bans that begin at zero weeks in Arkansas, followed closely by six weeks in Texas and 15 weeks in Mississippi.
 Of the state gestational bans enacted last year, 12 function as near-complete abortion bans.
 For example, so-called heartbeat laws enacted in Idaho, Texas, Oklahoma and South Carolina ban abortion once a fetal heartbeat is detected, typically at six weeks gestation and oftentimes before a woman knows that she is pregnant.
 Overall, 43 states today prohibit or limit abortion at specific points in pregnancy.
 Standing bills or “trigger laws” that would automatically outlaw abortion if Roe were overthrown are held on the the books of 13 states — including Arkansas, Idaho, Kentucky, Louisiana, Mississippi, Missouri, North Dakota, Oklahoma, South Dakota, Tennessee, Texas, Utah, and Wyoming.
 In total, 26 states have laws or constitutional amendments in place that would ban abortion if Roe were rescinded entirely or in part.
 Reason bans, ostensibly to further justice in equality, restrict the procedure if the decision is based on gender, race or disability.
 Arizona, for example, signed an extensive abortion bill in April 2021 that banned the procedure when it is sought for a survivable genetic disorder, such as Down syndrome.
 Other limitations use varying means to restrict access to the procedure and include regulations on multiple abortions; restrictions on the method and distribution of medication abortion; mandatory ultrasound requirements; proscriptions on private insurance coverage and public funding, and parameters around physician and hospital requirements.
 Compliance with non-medical requirements (such as parental or spousal involvement, counseling and waiting periods from 18 to 72 hours) are also imposed.
 Even setting aside the functional and looming abortion bans of the past year, the measure of an undue burden has been applied inconsistently.
 As demonstrated in Casey itself, which challenged several abortion rights provisions, the Court upheld all except the requirement of a woman seeking an abortion to notify her husband.
 Doctor-patient informed consent, guardian consent and waiting periods were all allowed to stand, all unduly burdensome by any measure.

-A federal abortion law is something Americans need and want.
+Nonetheless, a federal abortion law is something Americans need and want.
 Despite the divisiveness often portrayed in the media, there is both overwhelming and long-standing support in the U.S. for abortion rights.
 And those rights are something that need to be protected for the safety and health of the nation's women.

 Having access to safe abortions is vital for the health, safety, and livelihoods of American women.
 In a pre-Roe U.S., women still had abortions—the only difference was that they would risk their lives in unsafe conditions or be forced to pay inordinate sums of money.
 A federal abortion law protects women's health, especially in the case of incest, rape, or late-stage pregnancy complications.
 Access to abortion is also important for the livelihood of American women—and American families in general.
 Forcing a woman to carry a child she does not want to term can lead to negative consequences on her career, perhaps forcing her to drop out of college or take time off work, both outcomes that would negatively affect her earning power and possibly push her into poverty.
 A long-term study published in the American Journal of Public Health found that women who sought out abortions and were denied were nearly four times more likely to live under the poverty line than those who were given the requested abortion.
 “When they receive an abortion, they slowly gain employment, and their income goes up,” said lead author Diana Greene Foster, a professor at the University of California.
 “But when they’re denied an abortion, they’re set back economically, and it takes them years to get where they would have been if they had received an abortion.”
 Leaving this choice up to state law is inequitable.
 Many women cannot afford to take time off and travel to another state to secure an abortion—much less move to a state that aligns with their views on the issue.
 And forced pregnancy can have dire effects: Over half of the country's Black population lives in the South, where states have the most restrictive abortion laws.
 Black mothers in the U.S. have some of the worst maternal health outcomes.
 And women living in abortion-strict state have some of the worst child health incomes, according to research from the Commonwealth Fund.
 The imbalance of state legislating power has led to a tyranny of the minority, where abortion restrictions have increased despite the fact that less than 40 percent of Americans support them.
 On the contrary, support for abortion rights has remained relatively stable over the past few decades, with between six out of 10 and seven out of 10 Americans saying that abortion should be legal in all or most cases, according to Pew Research.
 What's more, legislation protecting abortion rights is something that most Americans want.
 Nearly 60 percent of Americans support a federal law protecting abortion rights, according to a CBS New/YouGov poll published in May 2022.